Royal Sicilian Regiment

-The Sicilian Regiment (also known as The Royal Sicilian Regiment of Foot) was a light infantry regiment recruited from Sicily that served with the British Army during the Napoleonic wars, from 1806 to its disbandment in 1816.
+The Sicilian Regiment (also known as The Royal Sicilian Regiment of Foot) was a light infantry regiment recruited from Sicily that served with the British Army during the Napoleonic Wars, from 1806 to its disbandment in 1816.

 The Detachment of Royal Sicilian Volunteers

-At first, the unit was only a detachment of volunteers, raised in Sicily by Major General Sir John Stuart, once he had obtained permission from King Ferdinand I to recruit troops in Messina.
-This detachment, like several other foreign corps in British pay, was to be recruited from locals for the rank and file, with British officers.
+At first, the unit was only a detachment of volunteers, raised in Sicily by Major Count Francesco Rivarola, once he had obtained permission from King Ferdinand I and the British commander General Sir John Stuart to recruit troops in Messina.
+This detachment, like several other foreign corps in British pay, was to be recruited from locals for the rank and file, with mixed British and Local officers.

+The initial conditions were quite favourable, with a salary of a pound a day, subsistence of bread and meat, and treatment and training equal to those of the British infantry.
+Their first base was the Church and Monastery of S. Girolamo in Messina.

-The detachment first experienced action within two months of its creation, when a small party (2 officers and 58 other ranks) at the Battle of Maida on 4 July 4, 1806.
+The detachment first experienced action within two months of its creation, when a small party (2 officers and 58 other ranks) at the Battle of Maida on 4 July 1806.
 With two companies of the Royal Corsican Rangers, they were assigned to the light brigade commanded by Colonel James Kempt.
 After this victorious first mission the detachment returned to Messina.

 The following year, in March 1807, the Royal Sicilian Volunteers embarked for Constantinople in the mission led by General Alexander Mackenzie Fraser.
 This was later diverted to the Alexandria expedition of 1807.
-During this ill-fated mission the unit, now commanded by Colonel John Coape Sherbrooke, defended the Citadel of Qaitbay (which was nicknamed "the Cut").
-After the end of the expedition, they returned to Messina and were allowed to resume recruiting troops.
+During this ill-fated mission the unit, now commanded by Colonel John Coape Sherbrooke, defended the Citadel of Qaitbay (which was nicknamed "the Cut") with a final balance of 10 killed and seven wounded.
+After the end of the expedition, they returned to Messina and were allowed to resume recruitment.
 By this time, the regiment was made of ten companies, with two more being added in 1808.
 They were then sent to Malta to reinforce the garrison.